nyttikord/gokord/ROADMAP.md

 It does not add new features, but continue the cleaning of the source code.

 The goal of this is to be more stable than the `0.31.0`.
-We don't know yet if this release could be used in a production environment.
+It looks like that this release can be used in production.
+We will deploy a bot using this version in production to verify this.

 ## `0.33.0`